astral-sh/uv/docs/reference/cli.md

 Dependencies are added to the project's `pyproject.toml` file.

-If a given dependency exists already, it will be updated to the new version specifier unless it includes markers that differ from the existing specifier in which case another entry for the depenedency will be added.
+If a given dependency exists already, it will be updated to the new version specifier unless it includes markers that differ from the existing specifier in which case another entry for the dependency will be added.

 If no constraint or URL is provided for a dependency, a lower bound is added equal to the latest compatible version of the package, e.g., `>=1.2.3`, unless `--frozen` is provided, in which case no resolution is performed.